 The plaintiffs initially requested a preliminary injunction to prevent the provisions of Ballot Measure 2 from taking effect.
-Specifically, these provisions include an “individual-donor contribution-reporting requirement,” which stipulates that within twenty-four hours, election donors must report the sources of their contributions if they exceed $2,000 annually; and a political advertisement-related requirement, which requires “the disclosure of certain identifying information about donors.”
+These provisions include an “individual-donor contribution-reporting requirement,” which stipulates that within twenty-four hours, election donors must report the sources of their contributions if they exceed $2,000 annually; and a political advertisement-related requirement, which requires “the disclosure of certain identifying information about donors.”

 Whether the respective provisions of Ballot Measure 2 violate the First Amendment remained in the plaintiff’s petition to the US Supreme Court.
 One of the plaintiffs’ reasons for granting the petition included how Ballot Measure 2’s duplicative disclosure provision is not narrowly tailored according to exacting scrutiny since it requires reporting within 24 hours even though the law already requires reporting that same information.